Abarim Publications' online Biblical Greek Dictionary

 The verb φλεγω (phlego) means to burn or shine like a fire.
 It's not used in the New Testament (the Septuagint uses it three times: Exodus 3:2, Isaiah 29:6, Joel 1:19).
 From this verb derives:

 - The verb φλογιζω (phlogizo), meaning to set ablaze.
-This verb is used twice in James 3:6, where the tongue is said to set on fire the course of one's life, and is itself set on fire by Gehenna.
+This verb is used only twice, both times in James 3:6, where the tongue is said to set on fire the course of one's life, and is itself set on fire by Gehenna.